accellera-official/systemc/README.md

 About SystemC
 -------------

-  SystemC is an ANSI C++ class library for system and hardware design for use by designers and architects who need to address complex systems that are a hybrid between hardware and software.
+  SystemC addresses the need for a system design and verification language that spans hardware and software.
+It is a language built as an ANSI C++ class library created for design and verification.
+Users worldwide are applying SystemC to system-level modeling, abstract analog/mixed-signal modeling, architectural exploration, performance modeling, software development, functional verification, and high-level synthesis.
 The SystemC API and its semantics are developed by the [Accellera Systems Initiative][1] and formally standardized and governed by the IEEE in the [IEEE Std.
 1666-2011][2] standard.

-  This version of SystemC is the **Proof of Concept implementation** provided by the [Accellera Systems Initiative][1] and is mainly developed by the following Accellera Working Groups
+  This version of SystemC is the **reference implementation** provided by the [Accellera Systems Initiative][1] and is mainly developed by the following Accellera Working Groups